MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 * `User data folder cannot be created because a file with the same name already exists.`
 * `Unable to create user data folder, Access Denied.`

-If there's insufficient memory, or the Microsoft Edge runtime is unable to start, or the WebView2 Runtime is not found, the error message strings similar to the following may be returned:
+If there's insufficient memory, or the Microsoft Edge runtime is unable to start, or the WebView2 Runtime is not found, error message strings similar to the following may be returned:
 *  `Microsoft Edge runtime unable to start`
 *  `Failed to create WebView2 environment`

-Add code like the following code, such as `try/catch` code, to handle such errors.
-These tend to be fatal errors that you can't recover from, so the `try/catch` will prevent from crashing, so you'll be able to detect the failure and close the app gracefully.
+Add code, such as `try/catch` code, to handle these errors.
+These errors tend to be fatal errors that you can't recover from, so the `try/catch` will prevent from crashing, so you'll be able to detect the failure and close the app gracefully.
 Some errors are unrecoverable, such as `Access Denied` when trying to use a user data folder that you don't have Write permissions to.
-An error dialog shows such errors.
+Such errors appear in a dialog box.

 <!-- ====================================================================== -->